Synthetixio/synthetix-v3/markets/spot-market/README.md

 ### Configuring Fees

-The owner of the market may set fees configurations using the functions exposed by the [IFeeConfigurationModule interface](./contracts/interfaces/IFeeConfigurationModule.sol).
+The owner of the market may set market configurations containing fees using the functions exposed by the [IMarketConfigurationModule interface](./contracts/interfaces/IMarketConfigurationModule.sol).

 ## Types of Transactions